Lobuche Peak Climbing

 Things to Remember

 Spring (Mar-May) and autumn (Sept-Nov) are the best times for your Lobuche trek.
-Both of these periods provide pleasant weather, neat clear skies, and breathtaking scenery.
-Spring is also characterized by rhododendron blooms on lower trails, while autumn is famous for cool crisp air and spectacular views of hills around.
-It’s climbable but bitterly cold in winter months and hot during monsoon rains in summer, making trail routes slippery and landscapes foggy.
+Both of these periods provide pleasant weather, neat, clear skies, and breathtaking scenery.
+Spring is also characterized by rhododendron blooms on lower trails, while autumn is famous for cool, crisp air and spectacular views of the hills around.
+It’s climbable but bitterly cold in the winter months and hot during monsoon rains in summer, making trail routes slippery and landscapes foggy.

 Lobuche Peak is a technical climb, not a stroll!
 You’ll tackle exciting ice and rock routes with ropes, ice axes, and crampons.
-At 6,119 meters (20,075 feet), the thin air just adds to the challenge.
-While new climbers may make it to the top with our guides, some conditioning workout and previous high-altitude hiking will make your mountaineering adventure more enjoyable.
+At 6,119 meters (20,075 feet), the thin air adds to the challenge.
+While new climbers may go to the top with our guides, some conditioning workouts and previous high-altitude hiking will make your mountaineering adventure more enjoyable.
 Don’t worry, however – our guides will accompany you every step of the way and instruct you on all the necessary skills!

 Start preparing 2-3 months ahead of your trip: